Pro se federal litigation · 2019–2026

 On the record.

-The panel reached that result on a record the Family Court had already emptied: a 437-item request for admissions truncated, across six 2025 e-filing dates, from 77-to-81-page envelopes to two docket pages.
-The one set of evidence the panel did not have — three certified hearing transcripts — the Family Court first denied, then delayed past its decision.
-On May 21, 2026, those transcripts entered the record in a 389-page stamped submission to the Appeals Court; they corroborate the erasures.
-The sixth petition for certiorari puts that complete record before the Court.
+The panel reached that result on a record that, as the filed affidavits set out, the Family Court had already emptied: a 437-item request for admissions truncated, across six 2025 e-filing dates, from 77-to-81-page envelopes to two docket pages.
+The one set of evidence the panel did not have — three certified hearing transcripts — the Family Court, per the same affidavits, first denied, then delayed past its decision.
+On May 21, 2026, those transcripts entered the record as part of a four-volume, 389-page exhibit set stamped as received by the Appeals Court; the filings assert that those transcripts corroborate the erasures — motions to correct the record are pending before the Family Court and the Massachusetts Appeals Court.
+The forthcoming sixth petition for certiorari will put that record before the Court.

 Questions presented